lemaiwo/ui5-middleware-route-proxy/readme.md

 - debug: `boolean`
   enable logging
-- root directory of the request uri: `object` used to match and forward requests to your server
+- root directory of the request uri: `object` used to match and forward requests to your server.
+Needs to include the leading slash  character (`/`).
   - target: `string`
     hostname of your backend server
   - replacePath: `string` optional.
 If the request path needs to be modified by taking out the root directory uri